HomeSpain › Cantabria

 For digital nomads and remote workers, average internet speed is 125 Mbps with growing fiber rollout. few coworking scene.
 Lifestyle index: 28/100 — quiet cultural and gastronomic offering.
 For families: 3 international schools (1 with IB programme).

-Caterelo LifeTrend™ score for Cantabria: 61/100 — combining 12 weighted dimensions (safety, climate, cost, healthcare, lifestyle, digital, education).
+Caterelo LifeTrend™ score for Cantabria: 61/100 — combining 7 decision dimensions (safety, climate, cost, healthcare, lifestyle, digital, education).

 Sources: INE (Instituto Nacional de Estadística), Eurostat, Numbeo, Speedtest Global Index, IPCC AR6.